segmentio/segment-docs/src/connections/destinations/catalog/tune/index.md

 {% include content/connection-modes.md %}

 1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "TUNE" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "TUNE" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. Add your TUNE Advertiser ID in the Segment Settings UI from [your TUNE Dashboard](https://developers.tune.com/sdk/finding-your-advertiser-id-and-conversion-key/).
 4. In your TUNE account, ensure that you have created a new app by navigating to Applications > Apps > Add A New App.
 5. Depending on library you've installed, follow the additional steps below to finish setting up!